-Based on each thorough research that I will link to each destination, I am confidently sure that these places in southern Germany are beautiful and worth a visit.
-I hope you can find this post really helpful in your travels to Germany.
+Based on each thorough research that I will link to each destination, I am confident that these places in southern Germany are beautiful and worth visiting.
+I hope you find this post helpful in your travels to Germany.

 Most Beautiful Places in Southern Germany

 There are many reasons why you should visit southern Germany.
 First, it has a rich culture to fascinate you, from beer to religion to fairytales and even architecture!
-But above that, it’s southern Germany’s breathtaking scenery that will really compel you to come and visit.
+But above that, it’s southern Germany’s breathtaking scenery that will compel you to visit.

 We should not forget to mention the picturesque fairytale towns in the Franconian region.
 Visiting them will not only turn your eyes open wide and make your camera full of pictures.
 These towns shall bless your taste buds with world-class wines as well.